AishwaryaSriyapuReddy/ML-Model-Deployment-on-GCP-using-GitLab-CI-CD-Kubernetes/README.md

    - Create Project and push the code
    - Create Gitlab CICD configuration file in vscode
    - Environment Variables Configuration
-   - Test Pipeline with Manual Trigger and Automatic Trigger
+   - Test Pipeline with Trigger

+## Future Enhancements
+- Enable automatic model retraining with updated datasets.
+- Add model versioning using DVC or MLflow.
+- Integrate monitoring tools like Prometheus and Grafana.
+- Automate GCP infrastructure using Terraform.
+- Log all model predictions for auditing and compliance.